VDA 6, Part 1 (Verband der deutschen Automobilindustrie)

 The document VDA 6.1 is a technical standard, but not an ISO Standard.
 It has been drawn up by a workgroup of the German automotive industry.
 It does not follow the structure of ISO 9001:2015.
 However, a relevant comparative table relating to the single clauses of ISO 9001 is stated in the volume.
 VDA 6.1 is broken down into two main areas:

-- the "U part" which refers to management (“Unternehmensführung”) and includes the Z1 part which refers to corporate strategy
+- the "U part" which refers to management (“Unternehmensführung”) and includes the Z1 part (Ziele = objectives and targets),which refers to corporate strategy

-- the 2P part" which refers to products and processes
+- the "P part" which refers to products and processes

 Furthermore, the audit provides a measurement of efficiency in terms of the single clauses.
 This method based on measurement significantly differs from IATS 16949, as at VDA 6.1 the opportunities for improvement can be presented objectively (evaluated graphically).
 The requirements placed by VDA 6.1 are stated in the form of a catalogue of questions, which includes a precise definition and interpretation.
 Based on this catalogue, the requirements will be evaluated by using its own assessment key.